wp-plugins/worker/readme.txt

 = 3.9.27 =
 - New: SFTP support for backups and clone!
 - Fix: Database dump for backup tasks with defined socket path or port number in wp-config.php
-- Fix: Optimize Wordpress tables before backup
+- Fix: Optimize WordPress tables before backup
 - Fix: Compatibility with Better WP Security
 - Fix: Not adding jQuery on front page while using branding option